Development Guide

 gcloud config set project YOUR_DEV_PROJECT_ID

-ii.
-Provision Cloud Resources This command uses Terraform to set up necessary cloud resources for your dev environment.
+This command uses Terraform to set up the necessary cloud resources for your dev environment.

 make setup-dev-env

-iii.
-Deploy Agent Backend Build and deploy your agent's backend to the dev environment.
+Build and deploy your agent's backend to the dev environment.

 make backend

-Option 1: One-Command CI/CD Setup (Recommended for GitHub) The agent-starter-pack
+Option 1: Automated CI/CD Setup

-uvx agent-starter-pack setup-cicd
+agent-starter-pack setup-cicd

 CLI reference.

-Option 2: Manual CI/CD Setup For full control or for other Git providers, refer to the manual deployment setup guide.
+For full control or for use with other Git providers, refer to the manual deployment setup guide.

-Trigger Your First Deployment After CI/CD is configured, commit and push your code to trigger the pipeline.
+After the CI/CD setup is complete, commit and push your code to trigger the pipeline.
+This will deploy your agent to the staging environment first.

 git add -A